Bear’s Garlic or Wild Garlic Pesto (Bärlauch-Pesto)

 The best time to harvest wild garlic is before it blooms.
 You can also use it after it blooms but the garlic taste is not going to be as intense.
 You can also eat the blossoms or use them for making wild garlic blossoms oil or pickle them.
 From the leaves, you can also make wild garlic butter or wild garlic vegan pesto (just leave the cheese and, eventually, the nuts, out).
 There are several recipes for making wild garlic pesto and you can adjust the ingredients as you please, to fit your taste.

-4. Add the cheese cut in cubes and continue grinding.
-You can also grate it before (or buy it already grated) to fasten the process.
+- Add the cheese cut into cubes and continue grinding.
+You can also grate it before (or buy it already grated) to speed up the process.
+The pre-grated hard cheese would be safer to use.

-6. Put the pesto in jars, cover it with oil and keep it in a dark cold place.
-It can easily hold 3 months if not opened and kept cold.
+- Put the pesto in jars, cover it with oil, and keep it in a dark cold place.
+It can easily hold for 3 months if properly done, not opened, and kept cold.
 After you open it, add another layer of oil on top and keep it in the fridge.
 Try to use it up as fast as possible since it starts fermenting.

 I got 6 jars a 220ml (7.4 oz), plus something extra for the dinner that night: pasta with wild garlic and salmon.
 In Germany, usually, the pesto jars are about 190 g (6.7 oz) and are sufficient for making pasta for 4 adults.